-EPOS-eNLarge is a new Roadmap for Large-Scale Research Infrastructure proposal by UU, TU Delft, KNMI and TNO to improve the infrastructure for efficient and safe use of our subsurface.
-It provides the missing link needed to apply our understanding of micro-processes in the subsurface at the kilometer-scale where subsurface operations – and the effects of these – take place.
+EPOS-eNLarge is a new Roadmap for Large-Scale Research Infrastructure project by UU, TU Delft, KNMI and TNO Geological Survey of the Netherlands.
+It will provide the missing link needed to apply our understanding of micro-processes in the subsurface at the kilometer-scale where subsurface operations – and the effects of these – take place.

 What will it bring?